decentraland/adr/docs/ADR-51-catalyst-content-validations.md

 All validations will know this context and will decide if must do something different, but no validation list per context will exist, i.e. all validations will run on each deployment.

 Also, we will get rid of the entity version idea, moving to a timestamp based decision making on validations, so we can avoid duplicated/deprecation logic.
+To do so, we will be using timestamp defined in (ADR-45)[1].

 ### Validations